GerschheimerDidier/DevFest2022/README.md

 This project was made for Strasbourg's Devfest 2022.
 The point is to show why and when blockchain can be implemented instead of traditional REST API.

+## Use

+There is three type of contract available so far.
+A Shared wallet, a Crowdfunding and Common pot.
+You can create X instance of each from the home page and share it with their address.

 ## Installation

 Get the project on your computer